 by first giving.
 It steals valuable nutrition from your diet by

 in the Brain

 Scientists are discovering that psychological addiction has a

 common factor.
 All mood-altering drugs elevate levels of the neurotransmitter

 in the brain, called dopamine.
-Tobacco, cocaine, heroin and caffeine
+Tobacco, cocaine, heroin

 elevate dopamine levels and cause a feeling of euphoria.
 Dopamine

 may be the master molecule of addiction.
 Neurotransmitters,